-Ben Edge was born in Croydon in 1985 and currently lives and works in North, London.
+Ben Edge was born in Croydon in 1985 and currently lives and works in North London.
 For the majority of his childhood he lived in a small town called Southborough in Kent.
-After the divorce of his parents at the age of six, his time was shared between his mother’s house in Kent, and his fathers in Shoreditch, East London.
+After the divorce of his parents at the age of six, his time was shared between his mother’s house in Kent, and his father’s in Shoreditch, East London.
 As a teenager Edge became interested in punk rock, folk music and art.
 These interests led him to take up painting and to study Fine Art at West Kent College and later at London Metropolitan University.
 It was also in his teenage years that he began writing and performing music.
-He has since been in numerous bands and toured Europe extensively.
-Past projects include The Ideots, Thee Spivs, Ben Edge and The Electric Pencils and most recently a solo acoustic project.
+He has since been in numerous bands with past projects including, The Ideots, Thee Spivs, Ben Edge and The Electric Pencils and most recently a solo acoustic project.

 Edge is predominately a figurative artist interested in folklore and story telling, whose paintings and film work depict the extraordinary lives of ordinary people.
 He believes his interests originate from his childhood, where he grew up around colourful and eccentric family members who would tell him remarkable stories.
 In 2009 his painting ‘The Animal Handler’ was selected for exhibition at the National Portrait Gallery as part of the BP Portrait Award.
 Edge's grandfather, who was the subject of the painting, was a porter at Smithfield meat market as well as an animal handler in his spare time.
 Over the years his flat was home to a wide array of exotic pets including, chimpanzees, monkeys, lizards, pythons and and even once a tiger cub that had been lent to him by a friend who worked at the circus.
 Edge cites his grandfather, as well as his family in general, as a major influence on his work.
 Not only are they inspiring characters, but creative people who have a wide array of interests, such as painting, drawing and wood-carving.